Tilting the scales: weighing prior dependency and global tensions of CMB lensing: Results

 \section{Results}

-Comparing figures \ref{fig:actfig6} (a) and (b), we make the reassuring observation that using uniform priors causes the lensing + BAO $1\sigma$-contours to better fill the intersection between the individual contours of lensing and BAO, compared to using the informative priors.
-In table \ref{tab:sus}, we also see that the 1-D $S_8$ constraint from ACT + BAO has only changed slightly with uniform priors, despite the much weaker constraint on $H_0$ and the other parameters shown in the corner plot (figure \ref{fig:corner}).
+In Figure~\ref{fig:actfig6} (a), the combined lensing + BAO posterior contours are notably tighter in the $\Omega_\mathrm m$ -- $\sigma_8$ plane than the intersection of the individual dataset contours.
+This is not problematic in itself, since combining likelihoods and projecting their posteriors do not commute.
+It does, however, suggest that there are correlations with other parameters, motivating investigation of the effect of the informative prior on the spectral index $n_\mathrm s$.
+Comparing Figures~\ref{fig:actfig6} (a) and (b), we see that a uniform prior on $n_\mathrm s$, typical of a CMB primary analysis, allows the ACT or \texttt{NPIPE} lensing + BAO $1\sigma$-contours to better fill the intersection between the individual contours of lensing and BAO in the $\Omega_\mathrm m$ -- $\sigma_8$ plane, compared to using the informative prior.
+In Table~\ref{tab:sus}, we also see that the 1-D constraints on both $H_0$ and $S_8$ from each lensing + BAO have only changed slightly with the uniform $n_\mathrm s$ prior.

+In Figure~\ref{fig:sptfig6} (a), the contours from SPT-3G combined with BAO are around twice as wide as those from the other two CMB lensing measurements.
+Relaxing the prior to produce Figure~\ref{fig:sptfig6} (b) brings SPT much closer to the other CMB experiments.
+We quantify this with Kullback--Leibler divergences, listed in Table~\ref{tab:dkl} \citep{dkl}.
+ACT and \texttt{NPIPE} are very similar, with \texttt{NPIPE} approximately 0.1 nats ahead and gaining similar information from the informative prior.
+SPT-3G contains over 1 fewer nats, and relaxing the $n_\mathrm s$ prior brings it closer to the other two.
+This suggests that SPT-3G gains the most from using the informative prior.

+Figure~\ref{fig:actcorner} demonstrates that, aside from the power spectrum parameters, the posterior for ACT + BAO is qualitatively unchanged by changing the prior on $n_\mathrm s$, in particular the $S_8$ measurement is virtually identical, so the uniform prior should not present significant extra difficulty for modern sampling tools.
+Similar plots for \texttt{NPIPE} and SPT-3G can be found in Appendix~\ref{apx:corner}.

-We calculated Bayes factors and probabilities of chance discordance $p$ for ACT versus BAO, ACT versus DES-Y1, and ACT versus Planck anisotropies.
-We then also calculated \texttt{NPIPE} versus DES-Y1.
-Using the uniform prior, we find $p=30\pm4\%$ between ACT and BAO, which increases to $37\pm2\%$ with the informative prior.
-We find almost $100\%$ between ACT and DES-Y1 lensing for both priors, this reduces to around $41\%$ for DES-Y1 3x2.
-Finally for ACT, we find $p=85\pm5\%$ with Planck anisotropy measurements.
-Therefore, we conclude that ACT is in tension with neither BAO, DES-Y1, or Planck.
-We also find \texttt{NPIPE} has slightly greater tension with BAO than ACT, but has a similar lack of tension with DES-Y1 lensing.
-We find in every case that $\log R>1$, supporting that these data are not in tension.
+Bayes factors and tension probabilities $p$ were calculated for each of ACT, \texttt{NPIPE} and SPT-3G lensing versus BAO.
+All $p$-values are comfortably greater than $5\%$, so there is no evidence for tension between them.
+For both ACT and \texttt{NPIPE}, $p$ decreased when the $n_\mathrm s$ prior was relaxed, whereas SPT-3G has even stronger agreement with BAO using the relaxed prior.
+ACT and SPT-3G were also compared with Planck anisotropies, both with good agreement.
+Notably SPT has the greater Bayes factor but a lower $p$-value.
+In every case $\log R>1$, supporting that these data are not in tension.